-PC21 is the price control for NI Water for the five year period from 2021.
+PC21 is our fourth price control for NI Water.
+It covers the five-year period commencing 1 April 2021.

-A key role of the Utility Regulator is to promote the efficient delivery of services to consumers by monopoly suppliers such as NI Water.
+A key role of the Utility Regulator is to promote the efficient delivery of services to consumers by monopoly suppliers such as NI Water through its price controls.
 We do this by benchmarking NI Water’s costs against comparable companies taking account of special factors such as the scale of the company and the local economy.
 We also consider how the efficiency of comparative companies might move over time.
-This work allows us to set achievable but challenging targets at each Price Control.
+This work allows us to set achievable but challenging targets.

-In preparation for PC21, we have published our PC21 Opex ‘minded to’ Methodology and PC21 Capex 'minded to' Methodology which we sent to the company on the 15 March 2019 following a period of consultation.
+Our PC21 Opex ‘minded to’ Methodology and PC21 Capex 'minded to' Methodology were published and sent to the company on the 15 March 2019 following a period of consultation.
 More detailed approach papers were also shared concerning:

-- PC21 CEPA Opex Model Assessment Criteria Short Paper] and
+- PC21 CEPA Opex Model Assessment Criteria Short Paper